-BEAT THE BOMB is a 1hr test to defuse a paint bomb… or get blasted!
+BEAT THE BOMB is a 1-hr team game to defuse a paint bomb… or get blasted!
 Mixing the best elements from escape rooms, immersive theater, and 80s action movie endings, players wearing hazmat suits must use intelligence, speed, and stealth to defeat high-tech “security systems” (multiplayer games) and defuse a paint bomb before it blasts them!
 Looking for a fun night out?
+A kids’ birthday party?
 A corporate test of teamwork + communication?
 Look no further!

 How many people can play at once?

 Teams consist of 2-6 players!
 Groups larger than 6 players will be split up into smaller teams and started either at the same time or back-to-back right after each other.
 As a facility, we can accommodate groups of up to 40 people!
 How?
 We have 2 identical routes (A and B) that each can start a new team every 15 minutes.

 We’ve had teams from Etsy, Squarespace, Google, Viacom, MakeSpace, Spotify, Scottrade, Fanchest, Tough Mudder, 501Auctions.com, Citigroup, and many others, as well as charities such as ProjectArt, come out to Beat The Bomb.
 They’ve all had a great time!
 Please email firstname.lastname@example.org to make reservations for your corporate group.